adrian-qorbani/patientor/README.md

-# patientor
+# Patientor
-a medical record application for handling diagnoses and basic health information of  patients
+a fullstack medical record application for handling diagnoses and patients health information.